 ESR1: Modulation of antioxidant status in dysfunctional dopaminergic neurons

-́Nicoló Bonora (Universidad de Salamanca)
+Nicoló Bonora (Universidad de Salamanca)

 Supervisor: Juan Pedro Bolaños

 The vast majority of previous studies on ROS-mediated cell signalling have used a strategy based on increasing ROS, either by exogenous or endogenously supplied ROS; we believe that this approach might mask the beneficial effects of mROS, and therefore we plan the alternative approach to down-modulate basal mROS in specific brain cells using a transgenic mice line expressing mitochondrial-tagged form of catalase (mCAT).
-With the expected results, we aim to conciliate the current controversy on the pathological or physiological functions of mROS, and to elucidate the molecular targets responsible for the metabolic adaptations of neurons to stress, aiding to rationally design new therapeutic strategies against neurodegeneration.
+With the expected results, we aim to conciliate the current controversy on the pathological or physiological functions of mROS, and to elucidate the molecular targets responsible for the metabolic adaptations of neurons to stress, aiding the rational design of new therapeutic strategies against neurodegeneration.

 The specific aims of the project are: